cambrozak/bpl001/doc/syllabus.md

 Know the characteristics of four main classes of robots: Pre-Programmed, Autonomous, Remote and Augmenting.

-Employ simple tactics to identify and overcome two major impediments to hi-tech learning: FUD & Buzzwords.
+Employ simple tactics to identify and overcome two major obstacles to hi-tech learning: FUD & Buzzwords.

 Write and upload source code programs for execution on a physical robot.

-Find and utilize source code program libraries to understand how libraries work and why they are important.
+Utilize source code program libraries to understand how libraries and APIs work and why they are important.

 Maintain source code in a versioned repository to understand revision history, forking, branching and pull requests.